Dukehjx/Alzheimer-website/README.md

-# 🌍 AI-Powered Platform for Early Detection of MCI & Alzheimer's Prevention
+# 🌍 NeuroAegis: AI-Powered Platform for Early Detection of MCI & Alzheimer's Prevention

-Welcome to our innovative platform designed to facilitate early detection of Mild Cognitive Impairment (MCI) and support Alzheimer's prevention through AI-driven tools and resources.
+Welcome to NeuroAegis - our innovative platform designed to facilitate early detection of Mild Cognitive Impairment (MCI) and support Alzheimer's prevention through AI-driven tools and resources.
 This project combines advanced language analysis, cognitive training, and comprehensive resources to promote cognitive health.

 ## 🧠 Core Features